How To Make Stunning Dashboards & Take Your Decisions To The Next Level

 a) Who are you trying to help?

-b) What do they do on a daily basis?
+b) What do they do daily?

-Another way to think of this question is: what are the daily tasks that this person performs that are essential to their job?
+Another way to think of this question is: what are the daily tasks this person performs that are essential to their job?

-Don’t go any further in the creation process until you have written down at least 2-3 (if not more) of the daily tasks that the users absolutely must do in order to fulfill their role.
+Don’t go any further in the creation process until you have written down at least 2-3 (if not more) of the daily tasks that the users absolutely must do to fulfill their role.

 c) What goals are they trying to reach?